JnBrymn/JnBrymn.github.io/_posts/2021-03-06-recent-average-rate-limiters.md

   * expected value integrals
   * impulse functions integrated (dirac delta)
   * link to notebook
+  * make sure to refer from one post to the other
 * Photos - embarrased rate limited user in intro
 * contact https://github.com/github/ecosystem-api/issues/2315
 * maybe::: Does this exist already?
 I don't know!
 It seems useful, so I bet someone's figured it out before, but I haven't found the right Google search for it yet.
 And besides, it's never any fun to just look up the answer in the back of the book 😉.
 Let's try and figure this one out on our own.